 If the above doesn't make your choice easier, consider the benefits of using each format for different types of coursework:

-- Assignments are especially useful for assigning homework early in a course, when an instructor wants to instill memorization and knowledge of basic programming principles.
+- Assignments are especially useful when an instructor wants to focus on memorization and knowledge of basic programming concepts.

 - Projects are an ideal format for practicing and iterating on concepts learned in class.
 We recommend introducing your students - especially those new to programming - to the IDE in class before assigning a project that requires an IDE for homework.

-- Assignments are the perfect coursework type for a quiz, since they can test a student's knowledge using a variety of question types including code questions (using one or more files), multiple choice, checkbox, short answer, and long answer.
+- Assignments are an ideal coursework type for a quiz, since they can test a student's knowledge using a variety of question types including code questions (using one or more files), multiple choice, checkbox, short answer, and long answer.
+Read about quiz mode here.

 - Projects are also a useful medium for quizzes, especially in the case where an instructor wants to evaluate students' ability to apply their knowledge of a concept.